 '''

 procedure Main is

 type A_Int is access all Integer;

-Var : aliased Integer;
+Var: aliased Integer;

-Ptr : A_Int := Var'Access;
+Ptr: A_Int := Var'Access;

 begin

 null;

 end Main;

 '''

 '''

 int main(int argc, const char argv[])

 {

 int Var;

 int Ptr = &Var;

+return 0;

 }

 '''

 To deallocate objects from the heap in Ada, it is necessary to use a deallocation subprogram that accepts a specific access type.
-A generic procedure is provided that can be customized to fit your needs, it's called Ada.Unchecked_Deallocation.
+A generic procedure is provided that can be customized to fit your needs, it's called Ada.
+Unchecked\Deallocation.
 To create your customized deallocator (that is, to instantiate this generic), you must provide the object type as well as the access type as follows:

-'''

-with Ada.Unchecked_Deallocation;
+''' with Ada.Unchecked_Deallocation;

 procedure Main is

 type Integer_Access is access all Integer;

 procedure Free is new Ada.Unchecked_Deallocation (Integer, Integer_Access);

 My_Pointer : Integer_Access := new Integer;

 begin

 Free (My_Pointer);

 end Main;

 '''

-'''

-#include <stdlib.h>
+''' #include <stdlib.h>

-int main(int argc, const char argv[])

 {

 int my_pointer = malloc (sizeof(int));

 free (my_pointer);

-}

-'''

-We'll discuss generics later in this section (page 121).
+We'll discuss generics later in this section (page 155).